mikeroyal/Open-Source-Security-Guide/README.md

 [OpenSCAP](https://www.open-scap.org/) is U.S. standard maintained by [National Institute of Standards and Technology (NIST)](https://www.nist.gov/).
 It provides multiple tools to assist administrators and auditors with assessment, measurement, and enforcement of security baselines.
 OpenSCAP maintains great flexibility and interoperability by reducing the costs of performing security audits.
 Whether you want to evaluate DISA STIGs, NIST‘s USGCB, or Red Hat’s Security Response Team’s content, all are supported by OpenSCAP.

 [Tink](https://github.com/google/tink) is a multi-language, cross-platform, open source library that provides cryptographic APIs that are secure, easy to use correctly, and harder to misuse.

+[Themis](https://cossacklabs.com/themis) is a free open-source high-level cryptographic library for mobile and backend platforms.
+Recommended by OWASP for application security, it allows protecting sensitive data (PII, locations, messages, etc.).
+While giving easy-to-use and hard-to-misuse API, Themis works to provide secure data storage, message exchange, socket connections, and authentication in apps across 15 platforms and languages.

 [OWASP](https://www.owasp.org/index.php/Main_Page) is an online community, produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.